 Procedures/Specifications: Order Repaired (or note) if: Out-of-Service if: Retreaded tires have any separation of the tire tread from the tire carcass that could result in tire or tread failure.
 Any valve stem is damaged or misaligned so that tire cannot be filled with air.
-Any damage exists to the lock ring assembly or groove of a multi-piece rim that could cause the lock ring not to seat fully.
+Any damage exists to the lock ring assembly or groove of a multi-piece rim that could cause the lock ring not to seat fully. d.
+Matching Inspect for matching of tire construction, design, size and load rating on each axle.
+There are minor dents or bends in a rim.
 There are any cracks or breaks at the lugholes or any other part of a rim or cast spoke.
 There are any dents, bends or non-OEM welds to a rim.
-There are any dents, bends or non-OEM welds to a rim. d.
-Matching Inspect for matching of tire construction, design, size and load rating on each axle.
 There is mismatching of inner and outer dual tire diameters greater than 3/8 inch.
 There is any tire marked for use other than highway use.
 Any tire is not of proper type, size and minimum load rating according to Mississippi Specifications.